 Image: Ghosts in the Machine/ Anthropocene in C Major

-Co-founded by myself, journalist Leah Borromeo, and composer Jamie Perera, the early idea behind the multidisciplinary collaboration Climate Symphony was to find a way to “tell stories” through sound.
+A multidisciplinary collaboration between myself, journalist Leah Borromeo, and composer Jamie Perera, the early idea behind Climate Symphony was to find a way to “tell stories” through sound.
 As we worked together, new ideas, themes and approaches emerged and the project developed into a space to explore a range of individual and co-created artistic responses (sound, visual and both) to the idea of “symphonies” from data.

 At the start, I was personally less interested in a representational approach than the idea of what happens when we transform something usually experienced in one form into something completely different.
 Transforming “data” into sound alters our relationship to it and provokes a more visceral and emotional response.
-You can see (and hear) more about composer Jamie Perera’s work on this here.

 The concept of a symphony also has a dual meaning in film, as some of the earliest moving image works – the “city symphonies” - associate images and ideas, create new ideas from disparate elements and in essence weave a story from our world.
 The amassed fragments of recorded life we have gathered since the birth of the moving image is itself data.
 That said, a film response to the idea was not immediately forthcoming to me.
 I struggled with the notion of bringing a visual work into the project, as it could too easily become a fairly crass attempt to “illustrate” or “explain” the sound work.
 The early co-created works therefore primarily explored the situational element, placing the sound (and the audience) inside a fishtank, a gallery space, or with live performers.